-Women’s road bikes for 2018: five models to check out and what to look for - Cycling Weekly
+The best women’s road bikes for 2019: geometry explained and best reviewed models - Cycling Weekly

 Not every female rider will want a women's specific bike.
 But if you think it's the best option for you, read on for advice on buying a bike that ticks all of your boxes

 Women’s cycling is growing.
-We’ve said it a number of times over the last decade – but that’s because the upward trajectory is on a constant march – as is the sale of women’s road bikes.
+We’ve said it a number of times over the last decade – but that’s because the upward trajectory is on a constant march.

-If evidence in numerical form is what you need, then you’ll be pleased to hear that this Spring, British Cycling announced a staggering 45 per cent increase in the number of women holding race licenses between 2013 and 2017.
+If evidence in numerical form is what you need, then you’ll be pleased to hear that in October 2018, British Cycling announced it is well on track to achieving an extra 1million women on bikes by 2020 – with 831,638 new female riders taking up cycling since 2013.

 Growing demand means that more and more brands are offering bikes designed to suit the needs of the female cyclist.
 Some manufacturers believe women need their own, purpose designed frames, whilst others feel that adjusted contact points (saddle, handlebars and cranks) are where it’s at.